aboczek/Gourmet/README.md

     - As user I want you to easily navigate to Drinks Menu.
     - As user I want you to easily access Booking Table and successfully use it.
     - As user I want you to easily access About Us and successfully use it.
-    - As user returning I want you to easily navigate through website as the first time without any issue even if there were any changes implemented.
+    - As user I want you to see Thank you page after booking table.